- Blog

 Watermarking with Mule 4 connectors and Object Store V2 ensures efficient and accurate data processing.
 Object Store V2 offers persistent storage for watermark data, preventing unnecessary reprocessing and preserving data integrity even after restarts or redeployments.
 This method is beneficial for file or database polling scenarios, where processing only the latest changes is essential for system efficiency and accuracy.

-Want to dive deeper into MuleSoft insights?
+Want to dive deeper into MuleSoft experts insights?
 Make the most of your MuleSoft integrations with ProwessSoft’s expert help.
 Reach out to our team today to optimize your data processing with effective watermarking techniques.